 - No phone number listed.
 Phone numbers should be prominently listed at the top of every page.

 - A PO Box address or no address listed instead of a proper physical business address.
 Even if you work from home, you can use virtual office services to meet with customers and to display a business address on your website.

 - Poor or cheap looking design.
 Don’t skimp on design, even if you build the website yourself, attractive easy to use website templates are available at very minimal cost.

 Email Address: It amazes me how many small, even medium-sized businesses advertise a Hotmail, Gmail or ISP-issued email address rather than using an email address with their own domain.
 Who looks more trustworthy [email protected] or [email protected]?

-A great way of getting the functionality of Gmail with your own domain name is to use the Google Apps service.
-It gives you up to 10 users free and above that it’s a pretty minimal fee per user.
+A great way of getting the functionality of Gmail with your own domain name is to use the Google Workspace service or Microsoft’s Office 365.

 CRM: A customer relationship management (CRM) system will help you keep track of customer details.
 It’s a much more efficient way of managing customer records than just a spreadsheet or some ad-hoc filing system.
 A great CRM for small businesses is Highrise.